African Peer Review Mechanism: APR FORUM

 Provides technical, coordinating and administrative support services.
 It must have sufficient capacity for the analytical work that underpins the peer review process.

 Membership of the APRM

 Membership of the APRM is voluntary and open to all African Union (AU) countries.
 Accession begins with an expression of interest in membership followed by the signing of a Memorandum of Understanding (MoU) between the country and the APR Forum.

+As of 2024, the African Peer Review Mechanism (APRM) comprises 44 member states, with the Central African Republic (CAR) acceding during the 33rd APR Forum on February 6, 2024.
+Among these members, 26 countries have completed their first-generation peer reviews, 5 have undergone second-generation reviews, and 12 have participated in targeted peer reviews.

 Strategic Partners

 The APRM has entered into special support agreements with partner institutions designated by the Forum as Strategic Partners.
 These are: African Capacity Building Foundation (ACBF), the African Development Bank (AfDB); Mo Ibrahim Foundation; United Nations Economic Commission for Africa (UNECA); Office of the Special Advisor on Africa (OSAA); United Nations Development Programme (UNDP) Regional Bureau for Africa.